jacobpretorius/Vanilla-Timeline/README.md

 You can find it on the [Chrome Web Store](https://chrome.google.com/webstore/detail/igolfhjmmmclfcjjfmafbghjeelmafij).

 ## Legal Stuff
 This extension does not access, store, track, or collect any of your data whatsoever.
-There is no analytics data sent or cookies set.
+There are no analytics data to be sent or cookies set.

 This extension is in no way endorsed by Twitter or associated with Twitter, Inc. in any way.